Naomi Klein: Early life and education

 Klein spent much of her teenage years in shopping malls, obsessed with designer labels.
-As a child and teenager, she found it "very oppressive to have a very public feminist mother," and she rejected politics, instead embracing "full-on consumerism".
+As a child and teenager, she found it "very oppressive to have a very public feminist mother", and she rejected politics, instead embracing "full-on consumerism".

 She has attributed her change in worldview to two catalysts.
 One was when she was 17 and preparing for the University of Toronto, her mother had a stroke and became severely disabled.
 Naomi, her father, and her brother took care of Bonnie through the period in hospital and at home, making educational sacrifices to do so.
 That year off prevented her "from being such a brat".
 The next year, after she had begun her studies at the University of Toronto, the second catalyst occurred: the 1989 École Polytechnique massacre of female engineering students, which proved to be a wake-up call to feminism.

 Klein's writing career began with contributions to The Varsity, a student newspaper, where she served as editor-in-chief.
 After her third year at the University of Toronto, she dropped out of university to take a job at The Globe and Mail, followed by an editorship at This Magazine.
-In 1995, she returned to the University of Toronto with the intention of finishing her degree but left to pursue an internship in journalism before acquiring the final credits required to complete her degree.
+In 1995, she returned to the University of Toronto with the intention of finishing her degree; however, she left to pursue an internship in journalism before acquiring the final credits required to complete her degree.